GridGain-Demos/spring-data-training/README.md

       </dependency>
       ```

-  2. Add the following property to the pom.xml to select a version of H2 supported by Ignite:
+  2. The following property **has already been added** to the pom.xml to select a version of H2 supported by Ignite so there is **no need to take any action**.
+Just remember that this property needs to set in the pom.xml to insure proper function of Ignite.

       ```xml
       <properties>
           <h2.version>1.4.197</h2.version>